4 Beginning Your Research

 Books and encyclopedias take even longer to write, edit, and publish.
 In general, the longer it takes for the source to appear, the more in-depth the coverage will be.
 Encyclopedias are probably the one exception; these typically provide general overviews and are meant only to introduce you to a topic.

-The Web is unique in that it can be edited and/or revised hourly, but may also contain information from any point in time.
+The Web is unique because it can be edited and revised hourly, but may contain information from any point in time.
 Even if information was uploaded recently, it may be old information that reflects only what was known at the time of its creation.
-This is particularly true with some kinds of social media.
-For example, sometimes news posts shared on Facebook end up re-circulating long after the date they were originally posted because people note the headline and get worked up, then repost it without checking the date, or even the facts.
-It is important to verify information found on the Web with sources that have a clear creation date.
+This is particularly true with social media.
+For example, sometimes news posts shared on Facebook re-circulate long after they were originally posted because people note the headline and get worked up, then repost it without checking the date or the facts.
+One must verify information on the Web with sources with an explicit creation date.

 A SAMPLE SEARCH

-Once you are familiar with the topic and what went on during that time, you might search one of the library databases, such as Academic OneFile, Academic Search Ultimate, and JSTOR for full-text, peer-reviewed journal articles using a similar search statement.
+Once familiar with the topic and what went on during that time, you might search one of the library databases, such as Academic OneFile, ProQuest Central, and JSTOR for full-text, peer-reviewed journal articles using a similar search statement.
 Or, you might search the library’s online catalog to find books on this topic using the search statement “Iraq War 1991” AND “mass media.”
 These sources will give you more in-depth coverage of the event.
-An academic video database like AVON might provide some in-depth documentaries with information on the topic from a variety of perspectives.
-For example, The Case Against Saddam Hussein documents a Dan Rather interview of Secretary of State Colin Powell, after Powell made a historic speech making the case against Saddam Hussein to an audience at the United Nations.
+An academic video database like AVON might provide in-depth documentaries with information on the topic from multiple perspectives.
+For example, The Case Against Saddam Hussein documents a Dan Rather interview with Secretary of State Colin Powell, after he made a historic speech making the case against Saddam Hussein to an audience at the United Nations.

-You could also do a YouTube search for “Desert Storm” AND “Gulf War 1991” to see primary (first-hand) videos of events during that time period, or search library newspapers from October 1990 to February 1991 for examples of new stories, ads, and editorials to determine the mood of US society at the time.
+You could search YouTube for “Desert Storm” AND “Gulf War 1991” to see primary (first-hand) videos of events during that period.
+Or, you can search library newspapers from October 1990 to February 1991 for examples of new stories, ads, and editorials to determine the mood of US society at the time.

 This provides a simple example of a few sources one might consult on a specific topic.
-All of these sources come from different time periods.
-They contain information from different perspectives and at different points in the timeline of information production.
-Understanding how they all fit together to form a complete picture will give you a much broader perspective than relying on a single source, even if it is a peer-reviewed scholarly journal article.
+All these sources come from different periods.
+They contain information from multiple perspectives at various points in the timeline of information production.
+Understanding how they all form a complete picture will give you a much broader perspective than relying on a single source, even if it is a peer-reviewed scholarly journal article.
 It is important to remember that there are lots of conversations happening and not everyone agrees.
-All of the individual sources you find are just a small piece of the larger conversation.
+All the individual sources you find is just a piece of the larger conversation.
 No one source will represent the only — or even the majority — perspective on a topic.
 A single source only represents the research and view of one author.
-You can’t read everything on a topic, but it is always a good idea to look at multiple sources from a variety of perspectives to get a better idea of the big picture.
+You can’t read everything on a topic, but it is good practice to look at multiple sources from various perspectives to get a better idea of the big picture.

 SCIENCE = TRUTH?